Cookie Puss: In media

 Cookie Puss was a frequent topic used for comic effect on The Howard Stern Show.
 Typically, the cast of the show would torment Fred Norris for having purchased Cookie Puss as a gift for his mother on Mother's Day.
 Howard Stern would use voice enhancements to impersonate the voice of Cookie Puss from the Carvel commercials, often excusing his inappropriate comments because he could "speak his mind, now that Tom Carvel is dead".

 Cookie Puss was the focus of the Beastie Boys' debut single, "Cooky Puss".
 The song was inspired by a series of prank calls the group's members made to a Carvel location, in which they jokingly requested to speak to Cookie Puss.

 It was also referred to by Kenneth Parcell in 30 Rocks "Reaganing" (Season 5, Episode 5), in which Jenna, Kenneth and Kelsey Grammer conspire to pull a short grift, then a long con on a Carvel store.

 In one episode of the FOX series The Critic, "A Night at the Opera and a Day at the Races", the character Satoshi, Eater of Souls, holds up a Cookie Puss and declares, "Cookie Puss, I will eat your soul!"

 In the FX series Archer, title character Sterling Archer refers to Cookie Puss and Fudgie the Whale in "Drift Problem" (Season 3, Episode 7), wondering aloud to himself if either will be present at the surprise birthday party he assumes is being held for him: "I wonder what the guys in the office have planned for my birthday.
 Wonder if Fudgie the Whale will be there or Cookie Puss.
 Cookie Puss.
 Those guys at Carvel know what they're doing".
 Additionally, in "Heart of Archness: Part 1" (Season 3, Episode 1), Ray Gillette moans "Cookie Puss" after he is informed there will be no Carvel.

+In the Family Guy episode "Joe's Revenge", Joe is upset that the criminal who paralyzed him has escaped custody.
+In an attempt to cheer Joe up, Peter buys him a Cookie Puss cake.